1981 Indianapolis 500: Finish

-After Unser's controversial move under caution, the race restarted on lap 152.
+After Unser's controversial move under caution to some, the race restarted on lap 152.
 Bobby Unser quickly established himself as the fastest car on the track since Sneva dropped out, taking a 5-second lead on second place.
 However, Andretti was able to catch up to Unser in spite of losing so many positions under the yellow.
 Andretti made a move on a lap 166 restart, briefly taking the lead from Unser in turn 1.
 Unser returned the favor into turn 3, passing Andretti and quickly establishing a rapid pace.
 By that point, Andretti started having a tire leak, which caused him to eventually lose second place to his teammate, Gordon Johncock.

 On lap 178, the drivers on the lead lap were Unser, Johncock, and Andretti.
 A yellow flag came out, which allowed Johncock and Andretti to catch a break.
 Pit stops were made, and Johncock emerged as the new leader.
 Johncock led the next three laps before he got passed by Unser.
 Johncock would later suffer a blown engine with 8 laps to go, handing second place to Andretti.
 Bobby Unser assumed the lead on lap 182, with Mario Andretti second, running over 8 seconds behind.
 Although Unser slowed his pace during the final two laps, he held on to win by 5.180 seconds, one of the closest finishes at Indianapolis to that point.

-Bobby Unser celebrated his third Indy 500 victory (also 1968 and 1975), while Mario Andretti was lauded for charging from 32nd starting position to a 2nd place finish.
+Bobby Unser celebrated his third Indy 500 victory (also 1968 and 1975), while Mario Andretti was lauded for charging from 32nd starting position to a 2nd-place finish.
 Unser made a total of ten pit stops, a record for the most ever by a winner.
 In victory lane a satisfied Bobby Unser made no mention of a controversy about his win when interviewed by ABC's Chris Economaki.
 Though it was not widely noted at the time, it is believed that Unser did not partake in the traditional victory lane bottle of milk.